happner/happn-3/README.md

 ```
 AUTHENTICATION PROVIDER(S)
 --------------------------
 Happn-3 can now be configured with multiple, and/or custom authentication providers.
-By default, happn-3 will launch using the "happn3" authentication provider,
+By default, happn-3 will launch using the "happn" authentication provider,
 and work as it has always done.
 In order to use a different authentication provider, you must pass in either an absolute path, or an installed module name,
 in the security service config.
-Note that to use the happn-3 provider, or any future providers which are native to happn-3, you need not input an absolute path,
-you can give a path relative to ./lib/services/security/authentication, where any native auth-providers will be stored.
+Note that the standard happn provider is always available unless you specify the fal
 Example: Happn-3 and 2 other providers, otherAuthProvider default
 ```javascript
 const serviceConfig = {